thegooddocsproject/website-hugo/content/en/docs/glossaries/use-cases.md

 ---
-title: Sharable glossary use cases
+title: Shareable glossary use cases
 linkTitle: Use cases
 menu:
   glossaries:
     weight: 140
 draft: false
-lastmod: 2022-05-15T06:10:35.507Z
+lastmod: 2022-05-15T06:20:06.564Z
 ---

 This page lists the various use cases enabled by glossaries.

 ## Website toolkit

-Viral uptake of _sharable glossaries_ depends upon the realization of two key use cases:
+Viral uptake of _shareable glossaries_ depends upon the realization of two key use cases:

 * **Hover-over term popups:** As owner of a website with domain specific terms,
     * I want to add a glossary file into my website folder,